OPTO-torchard/dev/EPIC/main.md

 If you want to execute RESTful programs to make requests from the EPIC processor itself you will need a shell license -- but you do not need one to RESTfully access the data from another device.

+For basic REST API usage, you may want to check out our video on [How to Get & Post RESTful API Requests](https://www.youtube.com/watch?v=ypqiYtA6VtY& "OptoVideo") with the groov Edge Appliance and SNAP PAC Learning Center.
+Specifics on using the REST API

 [Top](#Top)